zte-riscv/go/README.md

 **CI and Review**:
 - Automated test suites will execute upon PR submission (failed tests block merging)
-- Require approvals from designated reviewers before merging
+- Require approvals from designated reviewers before merging, reviewers comment +1 or +2.

 **Merge Policy**:
 - All commits must be squashed into a single commit